Astrid Lindgren's plays: Kalle Blomkvist, Nisse Nöjd och Vicke på Vind

 Kalle, Anders and Eva-Lotta of the White Rose are fighting with the Red Rose (Benka, Jonte and Sixtus) for the Stormumriken, a magical stone.
 One day the musicians Nisse Nöjd and Vicke på Vind arrive at the town.
 They want to earn money by making music, but they earn not enough.
-So they decide to kidnap Hulda, the kind-hearted aunt of Kalle, who lives in a villa with her rich sister Hilda.
+They decide to kidnap Hulda, the kind-hearted aunt of Kalle, who lives in a villa with her rich sister Hilda.
 They want to extort money from the rich Hilda.
-But instead of kidnapping Hulda, they kidnap Hilda.
-Hilda, however causes them some difficulties, tries to fight them off, throws the kidnappers' dishes onto the floor, etc. In addition, her sister Hulda cannot raise the money required to get Hilda back from the kidnappers.
+Instead of kidnapping Hulda, they kidnap Hilda, but she causes them some difficulties, tries to fight them off, throws the kidnappers' dishes onto the floor, etc. In addition, her sister Hulda cannot raise the money required to get Hilda back from the kidnappers.
 Kalle tries to find the kidnappers but is soon also caught and locked up along with Hilda.
 Meanwhile, the members of the White Rose and the Red Rose try to help Hulda.
 They finally manage to find the kidnappers' hiding place and are able to set Kalle and Hilda free.
 The kidnappers are taken into custody by the police.